FIRST-YEAR ADMISSIONS REQUIREMENTS

-Candidates seeking admission to the Occupational Therapy-Health Sciences BS/OTD program in collaboration with Thomas Jefferson University are required to complete a supplement to their UD admission application (available via My Blue Hen Home student portal after submitting the Common Application).
-This is a dual degree program where students earn their Bachelor of Science (BS) at University of Delaware and their Doctorate in Occupational Therapy (OTD) at Thomas Jefferson University in six years.
+Candidates seeking admission to the health sciences-occupational therapy bachelor of science and doctorate program, in collaboration with Thomas Jefferson University, are required to complete a supplement to their UD admission application available on their My Blue Hen Home student portal after submitting the Common or Coalition Application.
+This is a dual degree program where students earn their bachelor of science at University of Delaware and their doctorate in occupational therapy at Thomas Jefferson University in a total of six years.
 All interested candidates must complete their application and supplement no later than our regular decision deadline of January 15.
-In late January, qualified students will be invited to interview with Thomas Jefferson University in February.
+In late January, qualified students will be invited to interview with Thomas Jefferson University.

 Medical Scholars Program

-First-year domestic students are required to submit their self-reported high school grades through Self-Reported Academic Record (SRAR).
-To provide students with additional support, please see the step-by-step video series below as well as our FAQs.
+First-year domestic students are required to submit their high school grades through Self-Reported Academic Record (SRAR).
+To learn more about the SRAR, please see the step-by-step video series below as well as our FAQs.

 Self-Reported Academic Record or SRAR is a web service for students to report their high school grades instead of sending a transcript.
 Transcripts will no longer be required as part of the application process at UD.
-If a student is admitted and chooses to enroll at UD, official final transcripts will be required then.
+If a student is admitted and chooses to enroll at UD, official final transcripts will then be required.

-Using the UD portal to the SRAR website, students applying to UD will report their grades exactly as they appear on their transcript (80, B, B-, etc.).
+Using the UD SRAR website, students applying to UD will report their grades exactly as they appear on their transcript (80, B, B-, etc.).
 It is important for students to have a copy of their transcript on hand when completing the SRAR form.
 A student’s SRAR will be part of our admissions and merit decisions and we will compare the SRAR to the final high school transcript should a student enroll at the University of Delaware.